 This course is designed to further the professional capability of military and civilian personnel as upper-level managers assigned to the Department of Defense Depot Maintenance System.
 Foundational concepts of industrial operations management will be discussed to include strategic planning and execution.
 Students will study current operational methodologies for strategic planning, forecasting and forming a business case analysis.
 Additionally, project scheduling and post project execution analysis will be explored.

-LOG 399 is a 3-day course offered by the Logistics Management Department, AFIT School of Systems and Logistics and features presentations by guest lectures focusing on strategic logistic concepts and capabilities within the Department of Defense.
+LOG 399 is a 3-week live internet or 3-day in-residence/on-site course offered by the Logistics Management Department, AFIT School of Systems and Logistics and features presentations by guest lectures focusing on strategic logistic concepts and capabilities within the Department of Defense.
 Emphasis is on strategic sustainment and distribution processes and functions, such as distribution process ownership USTRANSCOM, strategic airlift AMC, and defense commodity management DLA.
 The course also covers joint and USAF logistics doctrine, the academic perspective on strategic logistics capabilities and concepts, along with strategic logistics issues peculiar to the student audience where the course is held.
 Participants address logistic concepts, best practices, challenges, and solutions in the strategic environment likely to be faced by USAF logisticians working sustainment issues.

 This course will prepare you for strategic leadership positions with a major emphasis on enterprise level logistics competencies.
 The course will enhance your critical thinking skills about challenges you’ll face in multiple positions as senior logisticians.
 The course will include a comprehensive analysis of topics such as: 1.
 Financial management working capital funds.
 2. Supply chain management depot maintenance workload sustainment PPBES programming.
 3. Life cycle logistics joint logistics planning nuclear enterprise logistics.
 4. Other current issues.